bKiraly/DHBW_WISCI16_Notes/MD/Accounting.md

 			* The risk transfers at arrival
 		* DDP (Delivered, Duty Payed)
 			* The risk transfers when all duties are cleared and the item is picked up

+> **Settlement date** is the date on which payment changes hands

+&nbsp;

+> **Reporting date** is the financial year-end of the local entity (or any other date upon which the financial information is to be reported).

+&nbsp;

+> Spot exchange rate is the exchange rate for immediate delivery.

+&nbsp;

+> **Monetary items** must be translated at the end of each reporting period, at the closing rate.

+&nbsp;

+> **Closing rate** is defined as the spot exchange rate at reporting date.

 Depending on the current state of delivery the books need to be adjusted for the exchange rate